argots/slang/README.md

 ## Language details

-The language is an expression-based language: there are no statements.
+Slang is an expression-based language: there are no statements.

 ### Literals